 3694 View Gallery If large, heavy breasts are limiting your mobility or causing you to experience pain in your back or shoulders while exercising or performing other daily routines, this procedure may be right for you.
 Breast reduction surgery is designed to relieve extra weight you may carry in your chest by reducing the size of your breasts.
 As an added benefit, this surgery can improve the overall shape of the breasts and their position on your chest.
 After your full recovery period and Dr. Goldberg’s approval, you should be able to return to your exercise program and you will likely notice the difference very quickly.

 My life has been drastically changed by my breast reduction.
 I could not have asked for a better doctor, and I could not be happier.

-This illustration depicts a typical breast reduction procedure and outcome
+This illustration depicts a typical breast reduction procedure and outcome:

 Dr. Goldberg will first create an incision, often shaped like an inverted “T” or anchor.
 The incision circles the areola and extends down to the breast crease.
-Excess skin, fat and glandular tissue is then removed from the incision site.
+Excess skin, fat, and glandular tissue are then removed from the incision site.
 Liposuction is performed to remove any additional excess fat, and the nipple is reshaped and elevated, also lifting the breast.
 Dr. Goldberg will then use stitches to close the incision and cover the area with gauze and tape.